GLS Czech Republic General Business Conditions

 9.4.1.
-Content of the service: acceptance of parcels handed over at the GLS Depot, in the central parcel sorting plant or at the site designated by the Client, collection and transportation of parcels to the Addressee, postage paid.
-GLS primarily executes the instructions of the Client, and undertakes parcel forwarding, the costs of which are borne by the Client.
+Services compose of: acceptance of parcels handed over at a GLS Depot, in a parcel sorting plant or at the site designated by the Client, collection and carriage of parcels to the Addressee, solely carriage paid to.
+GLS primarily executes the instructions of the Client, and undertakes to forward the parcel, costs of which are borne by the Client.

 9.4.2.
-The release of the parcels takes place against signature of the Addressee or of another person who, depending on the circumstances, could be considered or assumed to be entitled to receive the parcels.
-These include, primarily, the persons present in the premises of the Addressee and, in the case of registered parcels, the Addressee or those in possession of the appropriate letter of authorisation.
-In the case of delivery via a Dispensing Place, delivery is based on the presentation of the identity card or by entering the specified password.
+Parcels are released against a signature of the Addressee or of any other person who, depending on circumstances, could be considered as authorized to receive the parcel.
+These include, primarily, the persons present in the premises of the Addressee and, in the case of registered parcels, only the Addressee or those in possession of the appropriate letter of authorisation.
+In the case of delivery via a Dispensing Place, delivery is concluded after presenting of the identity card or by entering the specifi ed password.

 9.4.4.
-If the first delivery attempt is unsuccessful, the second delivery attempt is included in the service.
-If the first delivery attempt fails due to an incorrect address or some other circumstances that can be corrected by the Client, GLS will call upon the Client to make the correction.
-If the second (third with the FlexDeliveryService) attempt is also unsuccessful, the parcel will be returned to the Client.
-Any undeliverable parcels are stored by GLS for up to 5 working days (or for up to 10 working days if the Addressee has indicated that he is on holiday), after which the parcels will be returned to the Client, without any separate indication.
-If the Address refuses to accept the parcel, or if the Client requires transport to be cancelled, a second attempt at delivery is not made and the parcel is automatically returned to the Sender.
+If the fi rst delivery attempt is unsuccessful, the second delivery attempt is included in the service.
+If the fi rst delivery attempt fails due to an incorrect address or other circumstances which can be corrected by the Client, GLS will call upon the Client to make the correction.
+If the second (third with the FlexDeliveryService) attempt is also unsuccessful, the parcel will be returned to the Sender.
+Any undeliverable parcels are stored by GLS for up to 5 working days (or for up to 10 working days if the Addressee has indicated being on holiday), after which the parcels are returned to the Sender, without any other notifi cation.
+If the Addressee refuses to accept the parcel, or if the Client requires transport to be cancelled, the second delivery attempt is not performed, and the parcel is automatically returned to the Sender.

 9.4.5.
-Unlimited information on delivery (IOD) will be provided by GLS to the Client regarding the parcels dispatched by it, from the morning of the second working day following pick-up, either by phone or through the web-based Track&Trace system.
-The Client may request a written proof of delivery (POD) free of charge for up to 5 % of the average daily number of parcels consigned by the Client.
-GLS is entitled to charge a reasonable document-completion fee, if this is justified by the excessive demands for delivery-related certificates.
+Information on delivery (IOD) of dispatched parcels will be provided by GLS to the Client from the morning of the working day following pick-up, either by phone or through the web-based Track&Trace system on the offi cial GLS website.
+The Client may request a written proof of delivery (POD) which is free of charge for up to 5 % of the average daily number of parcels consigned by the Client.
+GLS is entitled to charge a reasonable document-completion fee if this is justifi ed by the excessive demands for delivery-related certifi cates.
 The countersigned consignment note (“Rollkarte POD”) or the acknowledged and signed electronic or scanned receipt replacing it shall qualify as appropriate proof of delivery.

 10. Parcel forwarding fee, reimbursement of costs

-10.1 GLS and the Client shall, under the parcel Forwarding Contract and any amendments thereto, agree with regard to the prices.
-(The contract is also to be deemed accepted if the Offer has been accepted either verbally or in writing, or if use of the service has commenced.)
-The prices are based on a volume weight of 1m3 = min.
+10.1 GLS and the Client have, under the Parcel Forwarding Contract and any amendments thereto, agreed upon the prices.
+(The contract is also to be deemed concluded if the Off er has been accepted either verbally or in writing, or if consuming of the service has commenced.)
+The prices are based on a volume weight assumption of 1m3 = min.
 300 kg.

-10.2 Regarding returned goods and goods of unusual size, the settlement of accounts with the Client takes place in accordance with the currently valid price list.
+10.2 The payment of returned goods, redirected parcels and goods of unusual sizes from the Client is settled in accordance with the currently valid price list.

-10.3 With respect to parcels forwarded to non-EU countries, GLS only undertakes export parcel forwarding with DDU or DDP rules.
+10.3 In cases of parcels forwarded to non-EU countries, GLS only undertakes to provide export parcel forwarding with DDU or DDP rules.

 10.4 Special customs clearance orders are performed by GLS exclusively on the basis of a prior agreement!

-10.5 With respect to export parcels, the Client is obliged to carefully conclude an agreement related to the bearing of costs with the Addressee, and the Client is obliged to submit the related order to GLS in compliance with such agreement.
+10.5 In case of export parcels, the Client is obliged to conclude duly an agreement upon bearing of costs with the Addressee, and the Client is obliged to submit the related order to GLS only in compliance with such an agreement.

-10.6 For shipment of export parcels, the Client undertakes to become acquainted with applicable legislation of the destination country and bears responsibility for the accuracy of the specified delivery rule.
-If, based on the delivery rule, the foreign Addressee is obliged to pay customs fees, taxes, costs and expenses, and the Addressee fails to meet these requirements, the GLS’s obligation to deliver the parcel directly to the Addressee ceases and the shipment is considered to be performed upon its delivery to the customs warehouse or a similar place according to the target destination.
-If GLS incurred any costs due to reasons caused by the Addressee or due to breach of the Client’s obligations specified in this paragraph, the Client is obliged to pay GLS all such costs incurred, even if the parcel has not been delivered directly to the Addressee.
+10.6 For shipment of export parcels, the Client undertakes to acquaint themselves with applicable legislation of the destination country and is responsible for accuracy of the specifi ed delivery rule.
+If, based on the given delivery rule, the foreign Addressee is obliged to pay customs fees, taxes, costs and expenses, and the Addressee fails to meet these requirements, the GLS’s obligation to deliver the parcel directly to the Addressee ceases and the shipment is considered to be performed upon its delivery to the customs warehouse or a similar place according to the target destination.
+If there are any costs incurred to GLS, caused by the Addressee or due to breach of the Client’s obligations specifi ed in this paragraph, the Client is obliged to pay all such costs incurred to GLS, even if the parcel has not been delivered directly to the Addressee.

-10.7 The Client acknowledges that, even if a parcel is exempted from taxes and customs duty, this does not mean that there may not arise customs clearance fees or other costs and expenses in relation to the customs proceedings or other similar proceedings.
-The Client shall be obliged to pay to GLS all expenses which GLS as a forwarder had to pay for the foreign Addressee or the Client.
+10.7 The Client acknowledges that even if the parcel is exempted from taxes and customs duty, this does not mean that there may not arise customs clearance fees or other costs and expenses in relation to customs proceedings or other similar proceedings.
+The Client shall be obliged to pay all expenses to GLS which GLS as a forwarder had to pay for the foreign Addressee or the Client.

-10.8 In case that COD value is paid via credit card, the Client undertakes to pay the fees for the executed cashless payment in the value of the current price Offer and this value will be invoiced to the Client together with the other services.
+10.8 In case the COD amount is paid via credit card, the Client undertakes to pay theadditional fees for the executed cashless payment under the current price Off er, and this amount will be invoiced to the Client together with the other services.

-10.9 GLS reserves the right to react to the current price development of fuels and charge a fuel surcharge.
-The price shall also include so-called toll surcharge the amount of which is set based on the current rates of the toll in the given calendar year.
-The amount of surcharges and the method of their calculation are part of the current Offer as of the day of processing and they are available at www.gls-czech.com .
-However, the fuel surcharge and toll surcharge amounts are updated every month according to the price trend.
-In the event of any discrepancy between the data provided in the Offer and on website www.gls-czech.com , the information provided on the website shall prevail, unless the parties agree otherwise.
+10.9 GLS has the right to react to the current price development of fuels and to charge fuel surcharge.
+The price shall also include so-called toll surcharge the amount of which is set upon the current toll rates in the given calendar year.
+The amount of surcharges and the method of their calculation are part of the current Off er as of the day of its processing and they are available on GLS offi cial website.
+However, the fuel surcharge and toll surcharge amounts are updated every month according to the price development.
+In the event of any discrepancy between the data provided in the Off er and on GLS website, the information provided on the website shall prevail, unless the parties agree otherwise.

-10.10 GLS reserves the right to unilaterally modify the Offer in the case of Client’s long-term deviation from the parcel parameters, based on which the Offer was calculated, or if it is justified by significant changes in the operating, overhead and other costs on the side of GLS.
-If the Offer is modified, GLS shall notify the Client of such modifi cation at least ten calendar days prior to the entry of such modification into force.
-If the Client fails to notify GLS in writing or via e-mail of their disagreement no later than one working day before the effective date of the proposed changes, or if the Client orders a shipment of parcels after the effective date of the proposed changes, it is considered as the Client’s agreement with the proposed modifi cations or amendments.
+10.10 GLS has the right to modify the Off er unilaterally in the case of Client’s long-term deviation from the parcel parameters which gave the platform for the Off er calculation, or if it is justifi ed by signifi cant changes in the operating, overhead and other costs on the side of GLS.
+If the Off er is modifi ed, GLS is obliged to notify the Client of such modifi cation at least ten calendar days prior to the entry of such modifi cation into force via e-mail to the address provided by the Client.
+If the Client does not notify GLS in writing or via e-mail of their disagreement at latest one working day before the eff ective date of the proposed changes, or if the Client orders parcel shipment after the eff ective date of the proposed changes, it is considered as the Client’s agreement with the proposed modifi cations or amendments.

 10.11 If the Client expresses their disagreement with the modifi cation of the Off er, they are entitled to withdraw from the Forwarding Contract.
-If the Client fails to do so, it is bound by the new Offer beginning on the first day of its effect.
+If the Client fails to do so, they are bound by the new Off er beginning on the fi rst day of its eff ect.

-11.1 The Client is obliged to package each parcel in compliance with the industrial standards pertaining to parcel handling, providing the parcels with the adequately completed standard GLS parcel labels and documents.
-The addressing of the parcel – especially the Addressee’s details – must be complete.
+11.1 The Client is obliged to package each parcel in compliance with industrial standards pertaining to parcel handling, to provide parcels with adequately completed standard GLS parcel labels and respective documents.
+The address of the parcel – especially the Addressee’s details – have to be complete.

-11.2 The Client is obliged to pass all the shipping data to GLS before the commencement of dispatch in an electronic way and in the approved format.
-In case of any missing data GLS has the right to suspend dispatch even without the prior notice and to return the consignment to the Client or the Sender.
+11.2 The Client is obliged to pass all the shipping data to GLS before the commencement of dispatch in an electronic manner and in an approved format.
+In case of any missing data, GLS has the right to suspend dispatch even without the prior notice and to return the consignment to the Client or the Sender.

 11.4 GLS is not obliged to warn about any incompleteness or incorrectness of documents or data.

-11.5 The Client is further liable to GLS and to every carrier authorised by GLS and their customers for all damage and injuries caused by the Client failing to meet some of its obligations hereunder, in particular for damage caused by the Consignment or its contents.
+11.6 The Client is further liable to GLS and to every carrier authorised by GLS and their customers for all damage and injuries caused by the Client failing to meet some of its obligations hereunder, in particular for damage caused by the consignment or its content.

-11.6 The Client is obliged to pay the service charge within the specified deadline, by bank transfer to the bank account of GLS.
+11.7 The Client is obliged to pay the service charge by the defi ned deadline, by bank transfer to the bank account of GLS.

-11.7 If the Client consigns goods excluded in section 9, or fails to meet its obligations set out above, GLS may temporarily refuse to perform the service.
+11.8 If the Client consigns goods excluded from GLS services, see Article 9, or fails to meet its obligations set above, GLS may temporarily refuse to provide the services.

 12. Right of disposal